Last Updated on January 20, 2021

 |Dreamfoam Bedding||No||Silica (non-woven), Rayon, Polyester||No||USA|

 |Signature Sleep||Yes||Silica (woven), Modacrylic||Unstated||China|

 |Sleep On Latex||No||No||No||Malaysia|

 |Tuft & Needle||No||Polyester||No||USA|

-Based on what I found the best Memory Foam Mattress brands on Amazon that do NOT contain fiberglass are Nectar and Sunrising Bedding, and while not technically a memory foam mattress Eco Terra would be another good choice if you don’t mind a Latex mattress.
+Based on what I found the best Memory Foam Mattress brands that do NOT contain fiberglass are Amerisleep, Sunrising Bedding, and Tuft & Needle – but only if you are okay with Polyester or Rayon.
+The best fiberglass-free latex mattresses are Sleep On Latex and Eco Terra.

-To see more memory foam mattress information and the actual responses to my questions made by Memory Foam Mattress manufacturers, see below.
+To see more latex and memory foam mattress information and the actual responses to my questions made by Mattress manufacturers, see below.

 AmazonBasics memory foam mattresses are made by various manufacturers so it would be hard to track down who made what, and even If I did it could change at any time.
 I would just play it safe and just always assume that an AmazonBasics memory foam mattress could contain fiberglass.

 “Not only does the foam in Amerisleep mattresses meet the Certi-PUR® standards, but we also use plant-based materials instead of petroleum to make our foam.
 On top of that, our patented manufacturing process is the only one that meets the standards of the Clean Air Act.
 To clarify, our memory foam mattresses do not contain fiberglass, modacrylic, or silica in our covers.
 In addition, our mattresses are manufactured in the U.S.! “